PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ```
 ##### I ncident

 According this Article [ELTA](https://www.respublika.lt/lt/naujienos/lietuva/nusikaltimai_ir_nelaimes/klaipedoje-advokato-padejeju-prisistates-asmuo-is-vyro-isviliojo-10-tukst-euru/) teen scammer who presented himself as lawyer's assistant has lured out money from a citizen.
+This is non-Technologies related incident.
 ```

 ```
 ##### R esults
-Plausible loss of money
+Plausible loss of money.
 ```

 ```
 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-* Plausible situation of sharing a lot of information over social media.
+* High chance that this is a Social Engineering Attack and plausible situation of sharing a lot of information, i.e. over a social media.
 This information also could be used by scammer(s) motives.
 ```

 ```